universalbit-dev/armadillium/HArmadillium.md

 armadillium04: Unable to authenticate to armadillium04 - (HTTP error: 401)...
 armadillium02: Unable to authenticate to armadillium02 - (HTTP error: 401)...

-connect via ssh to armadillium03 and start pcsd service
+connect via ssh to armadillium03 and start pcsd service and repeat this for all nodes.
 ```
 sudo service pcsd start

 ```

 ```
 sudo pcs cluster status
 ```